goodtaxi2019/nexmo-developer/_tutorials_tabbed_content/client-sdk/tutorials/android-in-app-messaging-chat/starter-project/kotlin.md

 ```

-Notice that we defined these cons and values to store properties of users.
-This might feel a bit out of place but makes it easier to use later on.
+Notice that we hardcoded these cons and values to store the properties of users.
+This might feel a bit out of place but makes it easier to use later on in this tutorial.